Bamboo Fencing FAQs

 Bamboo is the most environmentally friendly wood product on Earth because it is the fastest growing plant on record.
 It takes 30-50 years for a cedar tree to grow back after it is cut down for wood fence construction.
 Bamboo, on the other hand, can be sustainably harvested for fencing every 3 years.
 When comparing bamboo fencing to vinyl fencing, a petroleum-based product, the environmental benefits of bamboo become even more obvious and compelling.

 Bamboo fences can last twice as long as cedar fences and are able to significantly withstand more environmental extremes such as hurricane force winds (the rounded canes allow the wind to pass through the fence).
 And unlike cedar or pine, bamboo is naturally termite resistant, avoiding one of the most common fates of traditional wood fences.
-(Termites cannot digest bamboo due to a naturally high content of silica in the wood fibers.)
+(Termites have difficulty digesting bamboo due to a naturally high content of silica in the wood fibers.)
 These unique physical characteristics make bamboo more suitable for a range of applications and installation environments.

 Bamboo fencing actually costs less than most traditional fencing products, especially when you consider the investment over a period of time.
 Significantly less expensive than vinyl fences, bamboo fences are also much easier to install – a quality which saves on contractor costs and gives you the option to install it yourself.
 When it comes to cedar fences, bamboo can be slightly more expensive, but because it lasts so much longer, bamboo’s overall cost ends up being less than traditional wood fences throughout the product’s lifetime.